 Any dog can get one of these angry sores, but they typically affect dogs with long thick coats such as:

-The aim for any treatment of hot spots in dogs, is to:
+The aim for any treatment is to get rid of the hot spots on your dog by:

-Here's how we do that in four easy steps.
+Here's how you can do that in four easy steps.

 Unfortunately, most hot spots in dogs are aggravated by the hair that surrounds them.
 That's why the first, and probably most awkward step, is to cut, clip, or shave the hair around the hot spot to expose the sore and provide a clean area around the wound.

-Be very careful when doing this, but ensure you get a clear enough margin around the hot spot to stop hairs going into the wound.
+Be very careful when doing this, and DON'T use regular scissors.
+Use either grooming scissors with blunt ends or clip the fur instead.
+The idea is to ensure you get a clear enough margin around the hot spot to stop hairs going into the wound.
 If you don't the hot spot will take longer to heal and can become infected really quickly.

 You can purchase Betadine or Chlorhexidine below from Amazon, or from most pharmacies (e.g. Walgreens or CVS).